Reen Kachere

 Reen Bessie Kachere (24 April 1954 – 1 August 2022) was a Malawian politician.
 She was the minister of gender, child and community development.
-Prior to the September 2011 cabinet reshuffle, she served as the minister for persons with disabilities and the rlderly.
-She was a member of the parliament for the Neno West Constituency.
+Prior to the September 2011 cabinet reshuffle, she served as the minister for persons with disabilities and the elderly.

-Katsonga - Kachere Stand off
+Life

+Kachere was the Democratic Progressive Party candidate in the 2009 election in Neno South.
+She won the seat beating Mutani Tambala who was an independent.
+She ran for reelection as an independent in the 2014 election, losing to Mary Maulidi Khembo.

+Katsonga–Kachere standoff

 In 2011 political tensions between former parliamentarian for Neno West Constituency Mark Katsonga Phiri and Kachere developed over development projects in the constituency.
-She blocked attempts by Katsonga to rehabilitate of boreholes and roads because Kachere accused Katsonga of having political motivations behind the projects.
+She blocked attempts by Katsonga to rehabilitate boreholes and roads because Kachere accused Katsonga of having political motivations behind the projects.

+Death

+Kachere died in Lilongwe on 1 August 2022.

 Legacy

 Patricia Kaliati when she was Minister for Gender in 2020 later publicly thanked women's rights activists in Malawi.
 She named Kachere in a list that also included Faustace Chirwa, Margaret Ali, Emmie Chanika, Emma Kaliya, Mercy Timba and Jean Nkwanda.